CPSLint: A Domain-Specific Language Providing Data Validation and Sanitisation for Industrial Cyber-Physical Systems: Application of

 An extensive list of potential corruptions has been introduced in \Cref{subsec:data_corruption_types}.
 Having the golden data, we systematically generated representative data for each type, as explained.
 Below we elaborate the use of \CPSLint in sanitising these corruption types.

-\paragraph*{Data type mismatch (with targeted UART)} One way these corruption can be remedied is by applying global substring filters on the import action as shown in line~1 of \Cref{lst:remedymismatch}.
-Here \texttt{skip regex `[\#@\$]'} causes the substrings matching the regular expression \texttt{[\#@\$]} to be filtered out of the data, and similarly, \texttt{skip `*'} causes occurrences of the character \texttt{*} to be filtered.
-These substring filters are also applicable on specific columns, as illustrated in line 5.
-Finally to make sure the columns have parsable entries for their columns, the desired data type can be enforced such that entries that are not parsable as an instance of that data type are removed.
-For columns with numeric values, any rows that were emptied as an effect of the data type enforcement can be imputed, in the example this is done using linear interpolation. \lstinputlisting[float=htbp, caption={A snippet to remedy mismatched data types.}, label=lst:remedymismatch]{scripts/remedy_mismatch.cps}
+\paragraph*{Data type mismatch (with targeted UART)} One way to remedy this corruption is by applying global substring filters on the import action as shown in line~1 of \Cref{lst:remedymismatch}.
+Here, \texttt{skip regex \enquote*{[\#@\$]}} causes the substrings matching the regular expression \texttt{[\#@\$]} to be filtered out of the data, and similarly, \texttt{skip \enquote*{*}} causes occurrences of the character \texttt{\enquote*{*}} to be filtered.
+These substring filters are also applicable on specific columns, as illustrated in line 4.
+Finally, to make sure the columns have parsable entries for their columns, the desired data type can be enforced such that entries that are not parsable as an instance of that data type are removed.
+For columns with numeric values, any rows that were emptied as an effect of the data type enforcement can be imputed, in the example this is done using linear interpolation. \lstinputlisting[ caption={A snippet to remedy mismatched data types.}, label={lst:remedymismatch} ]{scripts/remedy_mismatch.cps}

 \paragraph*{Out-of-bounds values} The remedy for this corruption is illustrated in \Cref{lst:oobv}.
-Here we first enforce the data types of the columns to make sure everything that all columns where we define a valid range have numeric values only.
-Then we can set a valid range for these column, which will cause cells with values outside of this defined range to be emptied.
-The notation here allows to specify what is included within the range, with rounded brackets meaning exclusion and square brackets meaning inclusion. \lstinputlisting[float=htbp, caption={A snippet demonstrating how to define a valid range for numeric data.}, label=lst:oobv]{scripts/oobv.cps}
+Here, we first enforce the data types of the columns to ensure that all columns for which we define a valid range contain only numeric values.
+Then, we can set a valid range for these column, which will cause cells with values outside of this defined range to be emptied.
+The notation here allows to specify what is included within the range, with rounded brackets meaning exclusion and square brackets meaning inclusion. \lstinputlisting[ caption={A snippet demonstrating how to define a valid range for numeric data.}, label={lst:oobv} ]{scripts/oobv.cps}

-\paragraph*{Out-of-order rows with reliable timestamps} For this corruption we can leverage the reliable timestamps and and simply enforce the timestamps column to be sorted.
-This is illustrated in \Cref{lst:tsreliablesort}. \lstinputlisting[float=htbp, caption={Sorting the data based on values in a column.}, label=lst:tsreliablesort]{scripts/tsreliablesort.cps}
+\paragraph*{Out-of-order rows with reliable timestamps} For this corruption we can leverage the reliable timestamps and simply enforce the timestamps column to be sorted.
+This is illustrated in \Cref{lst:tsreliablesort}. \lstinputlisting[ caption={Sorting the data based on values in a column.}, label={lst:tsreliablesort} ]{scripts/tsreliablesort.cps}